 Acute myeloid leukemia (AML) is one of the most severe, if not the most severe, types of cancer.
 Most patients, even those with a good genetic profile, will not live for more than 10 years after being diagnosed with AML.
 Because it is such a deadly disease, it is critical to begin cancer treatment as soon as possible.

-With new and advanced customized treatments, the life expectancy of AML patients and the course of the cancer can be noticeably improved.
+With new and advanced customized treatments, the life expectancy of AML patients and the course of cancer can be noticeably improved.
 Presently, in the midst of the COVID-19 pandemic, it is these innovative therapies and the practice of remote medicine that can help protect patients with AML from the coronavirus.

 Until recently, patients had two treatment options: chemotherapy and bone marrow transplantation.
 But both of these options are problematic for older patients.
-The side effects of chemotherapy can pose extreme danger.
+The side effects of chemotherapy can pose an extreme danger.
 In addition, as the disease becomes more acute –chemotherapy becomes less effective.
 Regarding bone marrow transplantation, it is not typically suitable for elderly patients, largely out of concern that they will not comply with the procedure.
 Also, the average age of AML patients is about 70, making the procedure contraindicated for a significant number of people.

 Now, more options are available to treat AML.
 In recent years, US health authorities approved eight new drugs for this use.
 These drugs can be administered before or after a bone marrow transplant.
 Sometimes, they are given while testing is done to examine how much of the disease remains after the original treatments.
 This method can improve the effectiveness of AML treatments and the outcome of the transplant, even in patients who are found to be at high risk for recurrence.